Is voting Shirk?

 Imam Ibn Abdeen: This is because if he leaves its distribution to the unjust, then some may carry what they cannot bear.
 Thus it becomes oppression upon oppression.
 Whereas a decerning person distributing it justly will reduce oppression.
 So he will be rewarded.
 (Radd al-Muhtar).

-In the Nusoos (texts) above, we find major Imams of the Hanafi Madhab permitting one to work as a tax collector, if it can reduce the prevailing harm and oppression.
+In the Nusoos (texts) above, we find major Imams of the Hanafi Madhab permitting one to work as a tax collector if it can reduce the prevailing harm and oppression.
 Collecting taxes that have not been permitted in Shariah is a grave crime in Islam.
-Despite that fact, one can work in such a system if harm is minimised.
-A similar legal case can be made for voting in a non-Islamic system.
+Despite that, one can work in such a system if harm is minimised.
+Consequently, a similar legal case can be made for voting in a non-Islamic system.

 Conclusion

-The Muslim believes that no one has the right to establish law other than Allah (Most High).
+To conclude, the Muslim believes that no one has the right to establish law other than Allah (Most High).
 However, that does not mean that a Muslim cannot work within a system that does not uphold this reality.
-If one is working to try to establish justice and piety to the best of their ability, then this is praiseworthy.
-But if one is involved in such a system with no religious objective then that is unacceptable.
+Furthermore, if one is working to try to establish justice and piety to the best of their ability, then this is praiseworthy.
+On the other hand, if someone is involved in such a system with no religious objective then that is unacceptable.

 And Allah Most High Knows Best.